 The means through which information disseminated to the public may be controlled or uncontrolled.
-For example, most television news passes in the hands of an editor who then makes sure that relevant and important information go through the medium.
+For example, most television news passes in the hands of an editor who then makes sure that relevant and important information goes through the medium.
 Same to print which is also edited and regulated.

 Pathways to news

-Pew research centre report shows a clear shift from traditional print news to more lively and engaging Television and digital news for those younger than fifty years.
-Due to the advancement in technology, news consumers can actively engage on a news item real time as opposed to print which is more limited in terms of engagement.
-I agree that television remains the most popular among American news consumers because it offer more than what print would offer.
+Pew Research Center report shows a clear shift from traditional print news to more lively and engaging Television and digital news for those younger than fifty years.
+Due to the advancement in technology, news consumers can actively engage on a news item real time as opposed to print which is more limited regarding engagement.

-Those reacting to printed news are not so sure that their comments reached the editor for publication unlike digital news and television news where the publish calls in to react on a news item.
+Those reacting to printed news are not so sure that their comments reached the editor for publication unlike digital news and television news where the publish calls in to respond to a news item.
 This is the cause of the continued decline in print news consumption witnessed.

 Trust and accuracy

 News has become part of the political process in the United States and to say that media is fully independent is a hard nut to crack.
 So it is correct to say news organizations are biased.

 Loyalty and Source Attention

-Being loyal is a feeling and the only way to measure loyalty is to measure the frequency with which consumers return to the same source for news information.
-51% of Americans feel they are loyal while 48 feel they are not loyal.
+Being loyal is a feeling, and the only way to measure loyalty is to gauge the frequency with which consumers return to the same source for news information.
+51% of Americans feel they are loyal while 48 believe they are not loyal.

 News consumers tend to be loyal when they form an opinion about the source.
-They go back to the same source since have an experience with them.
+They go back to the same source since having an experience with them.
 Further, a more established news firm tend to gunner more loyal consumers less popular ones.